-Vegan carne asada fries made with plant-based protein, is one of those odd but really delicious dishes — and it’s so easy to make!
+Vegan carne asada fries made with plant-based protein, is one of those odd but really delicious dishes popularized on regional menus — and it’s so easy to make at home.

-The first time I had vegan carne asada fries was at the restaurant Mexican Radio, when it was in its lovely Hudson, NY location (it’s now in Schedectady).
-The last time I had this dish was at home — it’s so easy to replicate, and we’ll be getting to that in a flash.
+The first time I had vegan carne asada fries was at a lively Mexican eatery not far from where I live; the last times were at home — it’s such an easy dish to replicate, and we’ll be getting to that in a flash.

 What is carne asada, and how can it be made vegan?
 Carne asada refers to beef strips marinated in citrus juices and grilled or in another way cooked over high heat.
 This plant-based version replaces the meat with plant-based beefy strips or, it can be equally good made with seitan.
 I’ve made it with both, to great success.